-7.3.1 The Board has the power to take all decisions and enter into transactions related to the governance that is necessary or useful for the realisation of the purposes of the Organisation, with the exception

-- of decisions and transactions falling within the scope of the powers allocated to the General Assembly in accordance with Article 9:12 LCEA or these Articles of Association. - 7.3.2 The Board has the power to introduce or change Internal Rules, in line with art.
-2:59 of the LCEA.
-The current version of the Internal Rules are the Bylaws in their version of 3 May 2014. - 7.3.3 The Board may delegate specific powers to one or more proxy holders, including the GPC (see 7.4.), who may or may not be Directors.
+- 7.3.1 The Board has the power to take all decisions and enter into transactions related to the governance that are necessary or useful for the realisation of the purposes of the Organisation, with the exception of decisions and transactions falling within the scope of the powers allocated to the General Assembly in accordance with Article 9:12 CCA or these Articles of Association. - 7.3.2 The Board has the power to introduce or change Internal Rules, in line with art.
+2:59 of the CCA.
+The current version of the Internal Rules are the Bylaws in their version of 3 May 2014.
+In case of a discrepancy between the Internal Rules and these Articles of Association, the Articles of Association shall prevail. - 7.3.3 The Board may delegate specific powers to one or more proxy holders, including the GPC (see 7.4.), who may or may not be Directors.
 An overview of specific mandates is listed in the Internal Rules.